Gopi2004/AICourse_Sem_5/README.md

 # AICourse_Sem_5
-The problems which i used to solved when i am pursing this AI course in my 5th semster
+These are all the problems which i used to solved when i am pursing this AI course in my 5th semster